arafatm/arafatm.github.io/_articles/tech/hashi-consul-learn.md

 ### Join the Agents

-You're now ready to create your multi-agent datacenter.
-Stay in the terminal window where you are ssh-ed into the first VM, and run the `consul join` command on the Consul server, giving it the bind address of the Consul client.

-    # vagrant@n1:~
-:ship:
+:ship: In 1st vagrant, join the client
 ```bash
 consul join 172.20.20.11
 ```

-    Successfully joined cluster by contacting 1 nodes.

-In the same window, run `consul members` again and you will see both agents listed.
+:ship: Run `consul members` again and you will see both agents listed.

-    # vagrant@n1:~
-:ship:
 ```bash
 consul members
 ```